EmDrive: Later work

 In 2007, the UK Department of Trade and Industry granted SPR an export license to Boeing in the US.
 According to Shawyer, in December 2008 he was invited to present on the EmDrive, and in 2009 Boeing expressed interest in it, at which point he stated that SPR built a thruster which produced 18 grams of thrust, and sent it to Boeing.
 Boeing did not license the technology and communication stopped.
 In 2012, a Boeing representative confirmed that Boeing Phantom Works used to explore exotic forms of space propulsion, including Shawyer's drive, but such work later ceased.
-They confirmed that "Phantom Works is not working with Mr. Shawyer," nor pursuing those explorations.
+They confirmed that "Phantom Works is not working with Mr. Shawyer", nor pursuing those explorations.

 In 2014, Shawyer presented ideas for 'second-generation' EmDrive designs and applications at the annual International Astronautical Congress.
 A paper based on his presentation was published in Acta Astronautica in 2015.
-While no functional prototype of the first-generation drive had yet been produced, it described a model for a superconducting resonant cavity and three models for thrusters with multiple cavities.
+While no functional prototype of the first-generation drive had yet been produced, and no detailed schematic of a new device was provided, it loosely described models for a superconducting resonant cavity and for thrusters with multiple cavities.

 In 2016, Shawyer filed further patents and launched a new company, Universal Propulsion Ltd., as a joint venture with Gilo Industries Group, a small UK aerospace company.

 Cannae and other drives

-The Cannae Drive (formerly Q-drive), is another implementation of this idea, with a relatively flat cavity rather than a truncated cone.
-It was designed by Fetta in 2006 and promoted within the US through his company, Cannae LLC, since 2011.
+The Cannae Drive (formerly Q-drive) is another implementation of this idea, with a relatively flat cavity.
+It was designed by Guido Fetta in 2006 and promoted within the US through his company, Cannae LLC, since 2011.
 In 2016, Fetta announced plans to eventually launch a CubeSat satellite containing a version of the Cannae Drive, which would run for 6 months to observe how it functions in space.
 No followup was published.

 In China, researchers working under Yang at NWPU built a resonant cavity thruster in 2008, and tested it for a number of years.
 A 2012 report claimed they had observed thrust, but in 2014 they found it to have been an experimental error.
 A second, improved prototype did not produce any measured thrust.

-At the China Academy of Space Technology, Yue Chen filed several patent applications in 2016 describing various RF resonant cavity thruster designs.
+At the China Academy of Space Technology, Yue Chen filed several patent applications in 2016 describing various radio frequency (RF) resonant cavity thruster designs.
 These included a method for stacking several short resonant cavities to improve thrust, and a design with a cavity that was a semicylinder instead of a frustum.
 That December, Chen announced that CAST would conduct tests on a resonant cavity thruster in orbit, without specifying what design was used.
 In an interview on CCTV in September 2017, Chen showed some testing of a flat cylindrical device, corresponding to the patent describing stacked short cavities with internal diaphragms.